ksnlsv/rsschool-cv/cv.md

 SKILLS
 =

-I know the basics of C, C++, Python, JavaScript, OOP, databases, and advanced mathematics.
+I know the basics of C, C++, Python, JavaScript, OOP, databases, and advanced mathematics.:)